visit-dav/visit/src/doc/gui_manual/BuildingOnMac/Setup.rst

 Signing macOS Builds
 ~~~~~~~~~~~~~~~~~~~~
-In order `code sign <https://developer.apple.com/library/archive/technotes/tn2206/_index.html>`_ your VisIt_ build, you must be enrolled in the `Apple Developer Program <https://developer.apple.com/programs/>`_ and have a valid Developer ID certificate.
+To `code sign <https://developer.apple.com/library/archive/technotes/tn2206/_index.html>`_ your VisIt_ build, you must be enrolled in the `Apple Developer Program <https://developer.apple.com/programs/>`_ and have a valid Developer ID certificate.
 Below are simple steps to get started, reference the links for more detailed information.

 1. Enroll in the Apple Developer Program, if needed, and create your Developer ID certificates.